TurnNetwork/turn-sdk.java/doc/Java-SDK-en.md

 ```

 #### TransactionManager
-The Java SDK provides a transaction manager `TransactionManager` to control how you connect to the PlatON client. `RawTransactionManager` is used by default.
+The Java SDK provides a transaction manager `TransactionManager` to control how you connect to the Bubble client. `RawTransactionManager` is used by default.
 `RawTransactionManager` needs to specify the chain ID.
 Prevent transactions on one chain from being rebroadcasted to another chain:

 ```java
 TransactionManager transactionManager = new RawTransactionManager(web3j, credentials, 100L);
 ```

-In addition to `RawTransactionManager`, the Java SDK also provides a client transaction manager` ClientTransactionManager`, which will hand over your transaction signing work to the PlatON client you are connecting to.
+In addition to `RawTransactionManager`, the Java SDK also provides a client transaction manager` ClientTransactionManager`, which will hand over your transaction signing work to the Bubble client you are connecting to.
 In addition, there is a `ReadonlyTransactionManager`, which is used to query data from the smart contract only and not to trade with it.

 #### GasProvider